-While many westerners have relatively unfettered access to visa-free travel to much of the civilized world, all of our talk here about second passports may have made you wonder: “What is the most valuable passport in the world?”
+While many Westerners have a wide array of visa-free travel options to much of the developed world (when was the last time the average European or American traveled somewhere that required a visa?) all of our talk here about second passports may make you wonder: what are the most valuable passports in the world?

-To start, it’s not the United States passport.
-According to Henley, Americans can access 172 countries visa-free.
-However, European nationals have a leg up on the rest of the world because they enjoy permanent access to the nations of the EU, whereas foreigners may stay only three out of every six months.
+However, European nationals have a leg up on the rest of the world thanks to “freedom of movement” around Europe.
+Foreigners, on the other hand, may spend only three out of every six months in Europe.

-Denmark passport holders have visa-free or visa-on-arrival access to 172 countries, including basically all of Europe and the Americas.
-As one of the richest countries on earth, Denmark passport holders also enjoy unfettered access to Europe’s borderless Schengen area.
+Danish passport holders enjoy visa-free or visa-on-arrival access to 172 countries, including basically all of Europe and the Americas.
+As one of the richest countries on earth, Danish passport holders also enjoy unfettered access to Europe’s borderless Schengen area.
 Those plans were called into question in 2011, however, when the Danish government suggested cracking down on its borders to keep out “illegal immigrants and organized crime”.
-The EU balked at the proposal, which a newly-elected Danish government scrapped later that year.
+The EU balked at the proposal, which the newly-elected Danish government scrapped later that year.

 Luxembourg passport holders also enjoy visa-free access to 172 countries around the world.
-However, Luxembourg passport holders enjoy visa-on-arrival access in countries like India, which Danish passport holders do not.
-According to the IMF and World Bank, Luxembourg was either the richest or second richest nation in the world from by purchasing power parity.
-Luxemburgians have maintained a low-profile in the world, which has helped them build one of Europe’s most successful offshore banking centers.
+However, Luxembourg passports also entitle their owners to visa-on-arrival access in countries like India; Danish passports don’t.
+According to the IMF and World Bank, Luxembourg was either the richest or second richest nation in the world based on purchasing power parity.
+Citizens of Luxembourg have maintained a low profile in the world, which has helped them build one of the most successful offshore banking centers in Europe.

 3. United Kingdom

-United Kingdom passports have been deemed among the most valuable passports in the world, with 173 countries allowing visa-free access to those traveling with one.
+United Kingdom passports have been deemed among the most valuable passports in the world, allowing those traveling with one visa-free access to 173 countries.
 According to the Henley survey, that makes the UK passport the winner of a three-way tie.
 However, the UK is not a member of Europe’s Schengen area, which means British tourists must show their passport when entering continental Europe.
-UK passport holders must also obtain a visa-on-arrival for several eastern European nations, something some other passports on this list don’t require.
+UK passport holders must also obtain a visa-on-arrival for several Eastern European nations, something some other passports on this list don’t require.

 Sweden’s passport is one of the most respected in the world.
 In fact, all Nordic countries enjoy excellent visa-free travel options to almost anywhere in the world.
-With 173 countries open for visa-free travel, having a Swedish passport can come well in handy along with the excellent reputation it offers the traveler.
-Swedish passport holders can not, however, travel visa-free to India, and enjoy fewer visa-free options than holders of the #1 passport do in Africa and Southeast Asia.
+With 173 countries open for visa-free travel, having a Swedish passport can come well in handy, along with the excellent reputation it offers the traveler.
+However, Swedish passport holders cannot travel visa-free to India and enjoy fewer opportunities to visit Africa and Southeast Asia than holders of the #1 passport…

-Which of these passports would you most like to travel with?
+Which of these passports do you think is the most valuable travel document?
 Share your comments below.